James Hanna (American football): Professional career

+Dallas Cowboys

-His position in the 2012 NFL Draft was greatly improved by his NFL Scouting Combine performance, displaying great speed (4.49 seconds in the 40-yard dash) and athleticism, topping all tight ends in 5 different categories.
+Hanna's position in the 2012 NFL draft was greatly improved by his NFL Scouting Combine performance, displaying great speed (4.49 seconds in the 40-yard dash) and athleticism, topping all tight ends in five different categories.

-Hanna was selected by the Dallas Cowboys in the sixth round (186th overall) of the 2012 NFL Draft, to improve the depth at the tight end position after losing Martellus Bennett in free agency.
+Hanna was selected by the Dallas Cowboys in the sixth round (186th overall) of the 2012 NFL draft, to improve the depth at the tight end position after losing Martellus Bennett in free agency.
 As a rookie, he was given the number worn by Jay Novacek and became a core special teams player, finishing fifth on the team with 10 tackles.

-His progress in the offense was slow until the 2014 season, when he found a role as a point-of-attack blocker and helped DeMarco Murray become the NFL leading rusher.
-He also finished second on the team with 12 special teams tackles.
+Hanna's progress in the offense was slow until the 2014 season, when he found a role as a point-of-attack blocker and helped DeMarco Murray become the NFL leading rusher.
+Hanna also finished second on the team with 12 special teams tackles.

-In 2015, he sprained the medial collateral ligament in his left knee during the first preseason game against the San Diego Chargers, slowing him down in training camp.
-After playing in the season opener, the injury forced him to miss the second game against the Philadelphia Eagles and to have surgery on September 21.
+In 2015, Hanna sprained the medial collateral ligament in his left knee during the first preseason game against the San Diego Chargers, slowing him down in training camp.
+After playing in the season opener, the injury forced Hanna to miss the second game against the Philadelphia Eagles and to have surgery on September 21.
 He was declared inactive for the fifth game against the New England Patriots.
-During the season, he was able to play through knee and ankle injuries, while continuing to improve his run blocking and help Darren McFadden rush for 1,000 yards for just the second time in his career.
+During the season, Hanna was able to play through knee and ankle injuries, while continuing to improve his run blocking and help Darren McFadden rush for 1,000 yards for just the second time in his career.

-On March 11, 2016, he signed a three-year contract as a free agent to remain with the Cowboys.
+On March 11, 2016, Hanna signed a three-year contract as a free agent to remain with the Cowboys.
 He was diagnosed with a bone bruise in his right knee at the start of training camp, that required him to have surgery and be placed on the physical unable to perform list.
-The injury was more serious than expected and he had a second surgery in November, effectively ending his season without any games played.
+The injury was more serious than expected and Hanna had a second surgery in November, effectively ending his season without any games played.

 On September 1, 2017, Hanna secured the backup tight end position on the depth chart ahead of Geoff Swaim.
 He appeared in 16 games (8 starts) as the blocking tight end and recorded his first career touchdown reception against the Los Angeles Rams.

+Retirement

 On April 20, 2018, Hanna announced his retirement from the NFL after dealing with knee issues the previous two seasons.
-He finished his career with 37 receptions for 374 yards (10.1-yard average) and one touchdown.
+He finished his career with 37 receptions for 374 yards (10.1-yard average) and a touchdown.